leandrocp/mdex/guides/plugins.md

 end
 ```

-Check the rendered string when your plugin outputs HTML.
-If it changes the tree
+If your plugin changes the tree rather than the output, call `MyPlugin.attach/2`
-instead, call `MyPlugin.attach/2` and then `MDEx.Document.run/1` to get the
-nodes and match on those.
+then `MDEx.Document.run/1` and match on the nodes.

 ## Emitting HTML